simplicateca/craft4-matrix-conditionals/README.md

 # Craft CMS 4 - Conditional Matrix Fields

-This tool is a stop-gap solution until Craft CMS provides tools for conditional fields inside matrix fields.
+This tool is a stop-gap solution until Craft CMS provides tools for conditional fields inside matrix blocks.

-This project is a single twig file (`matrix-conditionals.twig`) that you can drop into your Craft CMS entry type field layouts as a `Template UI Element`.
-Using simple JSON-like configuration within the field, developers can create basic conditional rules for when certain fields appear (or are hidden) based on the value of other fields within the same matrix block.
+This method uses a single twig file (`matrix-conditionals.twig`) that you can drop into your Craft CMS entry type field layouts as a `Template UI Element`.

+Configuration is handled by editing a simple JSON-like structure within the file.

+Developers can create conditional rules for when certain fields appear (or are hidden) based on the value of other fields within the same matrix block.
-There are no limits to how many fields you can watch, or how many fields you can show/hide based.
-However, extremely complicated conditions might be difficult to manage.

-This tool does not prevent fields from loading, or remove them from the form.
-It simply hides them with CSS, letting you create a more streamlined user experience for content editors.

-**Conditional rules can only match against:**

- - Whether a field is `:empty:`
- - Whether a field is `:notempty:`
- - Whether a field has a specific value

-There are no rules for matching against conditions like: greater than, less than, contains X, etc.

-It's not perfect, but it's better than what we have now :)
+This tool isn't perfect, and it doesn't do everything, but it's better than what we currently have available :)

 ## How to Get Started

 1) Save the `matrix-conditionals.twig` file from this repository to a location in your `cms/templates` directory.
-2) Configure the JavaScript at the top of the file to describe your conditional rules and actions based on the configuration information in these instructions.
+2) Configure the JavaScript at the top of the twig file to describe your conditional rules and actions based on the configuration information in these instructions.
-3) Any time you add a matrix field to an entry types' field layout, also include this file as a `Template UI Element` (not necessary if your matrix field doesn't contain any conditionals).
+3) Any time you add a matrix field to the field layout for an entry type (and you want to set condition for some of its fields), add a `Template UI Element` below the matrix field that references the `matrix-conditionals.twig` file you saved in step 1.

 ![Adding the matrix-conditionals.twig file as a Template UI Element in your Entry Type Field Layout](https://simplicate.nyc3.digitaloceanspaces.com/simplicate/assets/site/images/github/twig-conditionals/install.jpg)